 Richard is an elected Fellow in the Litigation Counsel of America Trial Lawyer Honorary Society, an invitation-only Fellowship composed of less than one-half of one percent of American lawyers.
 Since 1989, Richard has been a faculty member of the Practicing Law Institute, where he lectures on cable television issues, and he has served as a visiting lecturer at Hastings College of the Law.
 He is the author of numerous articles on the cable television industry.

 Richard graduated in 1975 from the University of California, Santa Barbara, with a bachelor’s degree in philosophy.
 He earned his law degree with honors from the University of California, Hastings College of the Law, San Francisco in 1979.
 While at Hastings, he was Note and Comment Editor of the Hastings Law Journal and was a member of the Order of the Coif and the Thurston Society.

 Richard is named among the best litigators for client service by corporate counsel in BTI’s 2018 Client Service All-Star list, for the second consecutive year.
 Fortune magazine also named Richard a “go-to” attorney by the general counsel of the nation’s top 500 companies.
-He is named by Benchmark Litigation as a Local Litigation Star in Antitrust, Class Action, and General Commercial litigation categories, and recognized as a Best Lawyer for Antitrust Litigation and as a Northern California Super Lawyer.
+He is named by Benchmark Litigation as a Local Litigation Star in the Antitrust, Class Action, General Commercial, and Telecommunications litigation categories, and recognized as a Best Lawyer for Antitrust Litigation and as a Northern California Super Lawyer.